sungnga/100-days-python/day-24/README.md

 - Let's add the functionality to keep track of high score
 - File: scoreboard.py
   - In the Scoreboard class, add a high_score attribute and set it to 0
-  - Replace the game_over method with a new method called reset.
+  - Replace the game_over method with a new method called reset_scoreboard.
 Instead of writing "GAME OVER", we're going to reset the scoreboard and save the high score in the high_score attribute
   - In the update_scoreboard() method, call the self.clear() method because we've saved the high score in the high_score attribute.
 Lastly, display the high_score value
   ```py
   from turtle import Turtle